-The Company is working toward securing the necessary permits to undertake a bulk sample on its Kenwest gold property.
-Its other properties have been put on care and maintenance and corporate office costs have been reduced to very low levels.
+Corporate office costs have been reduced to very low levels.
 Manitou will continue to undertake additional measures to further reduce corporate overhead costs.

 The Company intends to fund its ongoing working capital activities from equity financing, if available.
 These funds will allow the Company to maintain its reporting issuer status and retain key people until a significant financing is completed.
 However, there is no assurance this will be completed.